Scholz cabinet

+In 2023, a mid-term review of the coalition agreement's implementation found that compared to the preceding grand coalition (Merkel IV), the traffic light government had achieved 38 instead of 53 per cent of its coalition promises, which is proportionally less, but with 174 instead of 154 fulfilled promises; it had actually achieved somewhat more in absolute terms.
+This applies to the government's major reform projects as well as to smaller government projects.

+Coalition formation

 Following the 2021 German federal election, the three parties reached a coalition agreement on 24 November 2021.
 The SPD approved the coalition agreement by 98.8% (598 yes-votes to 7 no-votes and 3 abstentions) at the party's federal convention on 4 December 2021.
 The FDP approved the coalition agreement by 92.24% (535 yes-votes to 37 no-votes and 8 abstentions) at the party's federal convention on 5 December 2021.
-The Greens approved the agreement via a party-wide referendum, the results of which were declared on 6 December (61,174 yes-votes to 8,275 no-votes and 1,701 abstentions).
+The Greens approved the agreement via a party-wide referendum, the results of which were declared on 6 December to be 85.96% (61,174 yes-votes to 8,275 no-votes and 1,701 abstentions).

+The opposition Christian Democrats can veto important laws (Zustimmungsgesetze) via their Bundesrat seats.
+They thus form a de facto fourth power in the coalition.
+The traffic light coalition has therefore been likened to a "Zimbabwe coalition", according to Zimbabwe's flag (red, green, and yellow, plus black for the Christian Democrats).
+The Christian Democrats used their veto, for example, to preserve sanctions in Germany's unemployment benefit reform (Bürgergeld) and to prevent the federal voting age from being lowered to 16.

 Scholz was elected as Chancellor by the Bundestag on 8 December 2021.
 His cabinet, as determined by the coalition agreement, was formally appointed by President Frank-Walter Steinmeier on the same day.

+2024 crisis

+Due to the sharp policy disagreement over the economic crisis, Scholz announced the dismissal of FDP leader Christian Lindner as Federal Minister of Finance on 6 November 2024, triggering the collapse of the coalition, and making a snap election likely to be held earlier in 2025.

+On 16 December 2024, Scholz lost a vote of confidence.
+As a result, an early 2025 federal election was held on 23 February 2025.

 Composition

 The cabinet consists of Chancellor Olaf Scholz and sixteen federal ministers.
-The SPD has eight positions, the Greens have five and the FDP has four.
+Until November 2024 SPD held eight positions, the Greens five and the FDP four.
+From then on, the SPD held nine positions and the Greens six, while two portfolios were held by a non-partisan minister.